nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 ### 3.2.
 Provider Create Operation ###

+Provider system will construct a new Pointer (DocumentReference) and submit this to NRLS using the FHIR RESTful [create](https://www.hl7.org/fhir/http.html#create) interaction.

 <div markdown="span" class="alert alert-success" role="alert">
 POST [baseUrl]/DocumentReference</div>

 <p>In addition to the base mandatory data-elements, the following data-elements are also mandatory:</p>